ferydjzz/say_number/README.md

 it will generate

 	"seratus ribu tiga ratus dua puluh"

+Yeay \(*v*)/ ...
+Now you can say_number in english too. just add :en in say()

+	SayNumber.say(100320, :en)

+it will generate

+	"one hundred thousand three hundred twenty"

+*note : I leave the 'and' because I don't really know where to put it, any suggestion or reference page would be great.

 be careful with the number that you parse, ruby can't take a leading 0, in example if you pass